davetron5000/naildrivin5.com-OLD/source/_posts/2013-10-14-self-vs-professional-publishing.markdown

 book.

 Having gone through both a professional publishing and a self-publishing process, I thought it might be interesting to shed some light on how these two processes work.
 These are only two data points, so your mileage may vary.
-These are only two data points, so your mileage may vary.

 ## Working with Professionals